radioactivedecay/radioactivedecay/docs/source/overview.rst

 decay calculations, with full support for branching decays, multi-step decay chains, and metastable states.
-By default ``radioactivedecay`` uses decay data from ICRP Publication 107 :ref:`[1] <refs>` and atomic mass data from the Atomic Mass Data Center (AMDC AME2020 and Nubase 2020 evaluations) :ref:`[2] <refs>`, :ref:`[3] <refs>` and :ref:`[4] <refs>`.
+By default ``radioactivedecay`` uses decay data from ICRP Publication 107 :ref:`[1] <refs>` and atomic mass data from the Atomic Mass Data Center (AME2020 and Nubase 2020 evaluations) :ref:`[2] <refs>`, :ref:`[3] <refs>` and :ref:`[4] <refs>`.
 It solves the radioactive decay differential equations analytically using basic linear algebra operations :ref:`[5] <refs>`.